 The lawsuit was filed in Seoul Central District Court, Korea, against Epic Games Korea.
 Bluehole claim they have filed the copyright suit back in January 2018, but it's interesting how the topic is popping up just as Epic Games announced they would be entering Korean market in partnership with Neowiz Games.

 It is no secret Fortnite is taking the world by storm and are crushing any records that PUBG had set in late 2017.
 This happened in large part due to PUBG Corp neglecting their player base's feedback and Epic Games doing the exact opposite.
 PUBG had already been a giant when Fortnite entered the battle royale genre but Fortnite managed to overthrow PUBG from the battle royale throne with constant updates and catering to the players' wishes.

 PUBG Corp have made several major developments in improving their game lately, but it may be several months too late as a huge part of PUBG's player base has already defected to Fortnite.

-The Korea Times pointed out that the original controversy about alleged plagiarism happened September 2017, when PUBG Corp accused Epic Games of copying "Battlegrounds" items and the UI.
+The Korea Times that the original controversy about alleged plagiarism happened September 2017, when PUBG Corp accused Epic Games of copying "Battlegrounds" items and the UI.
 Now, I'm not a particular fan of either game but I've seen streams of both and the UIs are nothing alike.
-Meanwhile, there is a carbon copy of PUBG called Ring of Elysium but there are no signs of any lawsuits flying around.
+Meanwhile, there is a called Ring of Elysium but there are no signs of any lawsuits flying around.